-It is believed that the free nitro radical generated as a result of this reduction is responsible for the antiprotozoal activity.
+It is believed that the free nitro radicals generated as a result of this reduction are responsible for the antiprotozoal activity.

-It is metabolized significantly in humans before excretion, in part by oxidation, hydroxylation and conjugation.
+It is metabolized significantly in humans before excretion by oxidation, hydroxylation, and conjugation.

-Tinidazole is the main constituent related to the drug in the plasma after human treatment, together with a small amount of the metabolite 2-hydroxymethyl.
+Tinidazole is the main constituent of the drug in the plasma after human treatment, together with a small amount of the metabolite 2-hydroxymethyl.